 There’s no doubt about it—new President Donald Trump’s executive orders have caused more than a few dust-ups during his first days in the oval office.
 His immigration executive order banning travel from 7 countries has caused mass protest throughout the United States.
 Many visa holders and even green card holders were detained at airports, unsure of whether they would be allowed to enter the country.
 As these incidents occurred, businesses were being held accountable more and more for their political “support.”
-However, the latest developments in the immigration ban have forced two popular ride-sharing companies, Uber and Lyft, to consider how social responsibility is linked to business success.
+However, the latest developments in the immigration ban have forced two popular ride-sharing companies, Uber and Lyft, to consider lessons on social responsibility and how it is linked to business success.

 Taxi drivers in New York temporarily stopped service to JFK airport during rush hours, to stand in solidarity with the detainees around the country being questioned by Homeland Security.
 In response, Uber stopped charging surge pricing and continued to send drivers to the airport, a move many people saw as a direct attack on the taxi association’s efforts, and an indication that Uber did not care about the plight of detainees.
 Despite Uber’s insistence that the move was not political or for increased profit, nor that it was meant to undermine the taxi strike, many, many former users deleted the app and flocked to the company’s biggest competitor, Lyft.
 Lyft catapulted up the free app rankings in the Apple App store, landing in at #4, while Uber dropped to #13.
 Uber’s competitor cashed in on public outcry—without having to do much themselves.

-Is Social Responsibility Really Possible?
+Are lessons on Social Responsibility Really Possible?

 Uber has had to scramble in the wake of this boycott.
 The company has never had a sterling reputation.
 The latest backlash has prompted mass account deletions, spurred by the #DeleteUber movement.
 In response, Uber’s CEO has backed away from Trump’s economic advisory council and denounced the travel ban.
 He has now set aside a $3 million fund to help drivers affected by the ban.
 Uber still has a long way to go to regain the trust of many of its users.
 As you can tell, backtracking doesn’t usually go over well.

 Unfortunately for protesters, however, being socially responsible is murkier than it looks.
-While users have been flocking to Lyft for an Uber alternative (praising the company’s $1 million donation to ACLU, a non-profit fighting the order in court), higher-ups in the company have ties that fly in the face of protesters’ values.
+While users have been flocking to Lyft for an Uber alternative (praising the company’s $1 million donations to ACLU, non-profit fighting the order in court), higher-ups in the company have ties that fly in the face of protesters’ values.
 Many do not believe Uber’s ultimate stand against the executive order.
 It bears noting that one of Lyft’s major investors, billionaire Carl Icahn, is a Trump supporter.
 He also remains one of his advisors.
 He’s not the only Trump supporter making money off of Lyft’s newfound success either.